ampunkboyx/SSM-Middleware-Mkdocs/docs/Profile Webservice/getCompProfile/getCompProfile.md

+# getCompProfile

-# getCompProfile Request Respond, Data Mapping, and Issues
+## getCompProfile Request Respond, Data Mapping, and Issues

 ## How to write message Request
 Mandatory field must be filled as explained below: